-In the Hall of the Muses, the Belvedere Torso occupies center stage: This is a fragment of a 1st-century BC statue, probably of Hercules, all rippling muscles and classical dignity, much admired by Michelangelo.
+In the Hall of the Muses, the Belvedere Torso occupies center stage: this is a fragment of a 1st-century BC statue, probably of Hercules, all rippling muscles and classical dignity, much admired by Michelangelo.
 The lovely Neoclassical room of the Rotonda has an ancient mosaic pavement and a huge porphyry basin from Nero's palace.

 The room on the Greek-cross plan contains two fine porphyry sarcophagi (burial caskets), one for St. Constantia and one for St. Helena, daughter and mother of the emperor Constantine, respectively.